nicksmith100/milestone-project-1/README.md

   - As a **Business**, we want to:

     1. Increase the reach of the company beyond social media platforms
-    2. Demonstrate legitimacy, professionalsim and trust
+    2. Demonstrate legitimacy, professionalism and trust
     3. Attract bookings

 ### Design